Do you want to create a logo? Launch Illustrator now!

 Select Empty Text Paths.

-By default, Illustrator fills all new type objects with placeholder text.
+Illustrator fills all new type objects with placeholder text.
+However, follow these steps to disable this default Illustrator behavior:

 Follow these steps to fill selected objects with placeholder text: